Sambutan: Modern history

+Sambutan initially did not exist as the name of an administrative unit, until it was separated from neighbouring Sungai Kapih in 1948 (just three years after the proclamation of Indonesian independence) to form its own village (kampung).
+Kamarudin was the first person to hold office as the village chief of Sambutan.

 Until 21 October 1987, what is now part of Sambutan (listed as Sambutan, Sungai Kapih, and Pulau Atas) were once part of the district of Anggana, Kutai Regency.
 They were transferred to Samarinda in exchange for return of Sanga-Sanga, Muara Jawa, and Samboja districts into Kutai Kartanegara.
-On 14 December 2010, Sambutan was created from eastern parts of Samarinda Ilir.
-Its first district head was inaugurated on 31 December by mayor of Samarinda, Syaharie Jaang, along with other newly-created districts.
+On 14 December 2010, Sambutan was created from eastern parts of Samarinda Ilir. and as a result, the district's seat was relocated from Sambutan to Sidomulyo.
+Its first district head was inaugurated on 31 December by mayor of Samarinda, Syaharie Jaang, along with other newly created districts.

 Governance

 District head office at Sambutan, Sambutan.

 Villages

 Sambutan is divided into the following 5 villages (kelurahan):